Ascott-under-Wychwood

-Ascott-under-Wychwood is a village and civil parish in the Evenlode valley about 4.5 mi south of Chipping Norton, Oxfordshire, England.
+Ascott-under-Wychwood is a village and civil parish in the West Oxfordshire district, in Oxfordshire, England, in the Evenlode valley about 4.5 mi south of Chipping Norton, Oxfordshire.
 The 2011 Census recorded the parish's population as 560.

 Toponym

 The village is one of three named after the historic forest of Wychwood; the others being Shipton-under-Wychwood and Milton-under-Wychwood.
 “Ascott” is derived from the Old English ēast (east) and cot (cottage).

 Manor and castle

 Ascot d'Oilly Castle was built in about 1129–50 and a stone tower was added to it in the 13th century.
 The castle bailey is now occupied by the manor house, which is mainly 16th and 17th century but contains some 13th century buttressed and other stonework.

 Parish church

 Holy Trinity Church of England parish church was built in about 1200 in a transitional style from Norman to Early English.
 Surviving transitional work includes the south porch, and the four-bay arcade between the nave and the north aisle.
 The chancel arch and the lancet windows along the side of the north aisle are Early English.
 Most of the present windows in the nave and chancel were inserted in the 14th and 15th centuries, including the Decorated Gothic east windows of the chancel and north aisle and the Perpendicular Gothic south windows of the chancel and west window of the aisle.
 Also Perpendicular Gothic are the chancel piscina and sedilia, the octagonal baptismal font and a small chapel next to the chancel.

 The upper stages of the bell tower were built in the 15th century.
 The building was restored in 1857–59 under the direction of the Oxford Diocesan architect G.E.
 Street.
 Holy Trinity is a Grade II* listed building.
 The tower has a ring of six bells.
 Five of these including the tenor bell were cast in 1744 by Henry III Bagley of Chacombe, Northamptonshire, who at the time also had a bell-foundry at Witney.
 The treble was cast in 1905 by Mears and Stainbank of the Whitechapel Bell Foundry.
 There is also a Sanctus bell cast in 1797 by Thomas I Mears.
 In 2001 the Church of England Benefice of Ascott-under-Wychwood, Chadlington and Spelsbury merged with that of Enstone and Heythrop to form the Chase Benefice.